-2-1/ The Different facets of CSR
+2-1.
+The Different facets of CSR

 The concept of CSR has since more than a decade known a remarkable evolution in different ways, such as in the understanding of its relevance in the market economy, in its definition, in the related concepts as well as in the ways it is implemented.
 However, the words have had different meanings to different parties.
 The ambition here is to find the "nexus between what is in firm's self-interest and what is in the general public's interest".
-Merging economic, legal, ethical and philanthropic issues in the defining of CSR, Carroll (ibid) highlights its vast context.
+Merging economic, legal, ethical and philanthropic issues in the defining of CSR, Carroll (1999) highlights its vast context.
 Combined with the respect of the law, of the ethical values and of the company's principles of social contribution, a primacy is given to economic performances.
-The broad context of the concept can be better grasped by looking at some important theories depicting firm's behaviour.
+The broad context of the concept can be better grasped by looking at some important theories depicting firm's economic and social behaviour in this respect.

-2-2/ Corporate citizenship
+2-2.
+Corporate citizenship

-In literature as well as in common places, the concept of "corporate citizenship" is both widely used either as a parade or it is misunderstood altogether.
+In literature as well as in common places, the concept of "corporate citizenship" is both widely used either as a parade, misinterpreted or misunderstood altogether.
 The general view of corporate citizenship merging the individual behaviour with that of an organisation, reifies firms actions that are then judged and condemned.
 Corporate Citizenship is thus associated to the firms' achievement that take social and environmental good measures simultaneously with strategic and financial actions as well as with the efforts of building a viable social image.
 To evaluate if a business is socially responsible, it is therefore necessary to compare what it does with what it can do against a set of criteria for external and internal possibilities, threats and pressures (Zadek 2001).
-The study of CSR should incorporate corporate citizenship and be central to management, since it is increasingly becoming at the heart of managerial action, leadership, and strategic choices.
+The study of CSR should incorporate corporate citizenship and be central to management, since it is increasingly becoming at the heart of the managerial action, of that of leadership, and strategic choices.
 It is also central for building corporate image and gaining public trust.

-2-3/ Stockholder and stakeholder
+2-3.
+Stockholder and stakeholder

-Stockholder: Based on Adam Smith's classical economic model, this theory considers that each business must operate achieving its own interests, thus maximisation profits, since through the "invisible hand" the numerous interests of the society are simultaneously promoted in an economic, rational and spontaneous "natural order" (Poma, 1996).
+Originally based on Adam Smith's classical economic model, considering that each business must operate achieving its own interests, thus maximisation profits, since through the "invisible hand" the numerous interests of the society are simultaneously promoted in an economic, rational and spontaneous "natural order" (Poma, 1996), the idea has evolved since and, reinterpreted, it has entered many other spheres.

 The stockholder theory was advocated by Friedman in 1962 in 'Capitalism and Freedom'.
 The author's leading thought is "laissez faire".
-It aims at the creation of an economic system based on the individuals with a limited involvement by the state.
-Friedman argues that "the social responsibility of business is to increase its profits [...] and the economic values, not the social values, [...] while acting legally, ethically and honestly (Friedman, 1962: 190).
-Clearly, even though other goals besides profits are identified, they cannot have priority in the firm' decision making process.
-Stockholders' interest in firm's performance and the increase of the value of the company are the essential aspects that must be taken into account.
-The privileged position of the stockholders is directly related to them being owners of the property right, provider of the capital and the risk taker.
-In conclusion, CSR is implemented only when it boosts efficiency.
+It aims at the creation of an economic system based on the individuals' will and entrepreneurship and with a limited involvement by the state.
+Friedman argues that, "the social responsibility of business is to increase its profits [...] and the economic values, not the social values, [...] while acting legally, ethically and honestly (Friedman, 1962: 190).
+Clearly, even though other goals besides profits are identified, they are not given priority in the decision making process of the firm.
+Stockholders' interest in the firms and the increase of its value are the essential aspects that appear to be taken into account.
+The privileged position of the stockholders is directly related to them being the owners of the property right, the provider of the capital and the risk taker.
+Subsequently, a directed form of CSR is implemented only when it expected to boost efficiency and or to enhance the branding or the goodwill.